SharePoint/sp-dev-docs/docs/schema/property-element-in-properties-bdcmetadataresource-schema.md

 **Applies to**: SharePoint 2016 | SharePoint Foundation 2013 |
 SharePoint Online | SharePoint Server 2013

-See [Property Element in Properties (BDCMetadata Schema)](property-element-in-properties-bdcmetadata-schema.md)</span> for more details.
+For more information, see [Property Element in Properties (BDCMetadata Schema)](property-element-in-properties-bdcmetadata-schema.md)</span> for more details.